vippsas/vipps-developers/contact.md

 * General inquiries: See the [contact info for companies on vipps.no](https://www.vipps.no/kontakt-oss/bedrift/)
 * If you have suggestions for improvements to Vipps products, please use [this form](https://www.vipps.no/tips-og-tilbakemeldinger).
 * If you use Vipps through a partner: Please [contact your partner](https://www.vipps.no/produkter-og-tjenester/bedrift/ta-betalt-paa-nett/ta-betalt-paa-nett/#kom-i-gang-med-vipps-pa-nett-category-3).
+* If you have questions about the plugins:
+  - Vipps for WooCommerce, please use the [support forum on wordpress.org](https://wordpress.org/support/plugin/woo-vipps/), where the developers can help directly.
+  - Vipps for Magento, please [submit an issue on GitHub](https://github.com/vippsas/vipps-magento).
 * Enquiries about _ordering_ Vipps through a partner: partnerbestilling@vipps.no

 We also have a technical newsletter for developers: